 - A conversation in London with Sir John Sorrell and Hanif Kara about the London Design Festival and the recent GSD option studio “Making London”.

-- A conversation in Washington D.C. with GSD Chair of Landscape Architecture Anita Berrizbeitia MLA ’87 and Commission of Fine Arts Secretary Thomas Luebke MArch ’91 about the work of the Commission of Fine Arts.
+- GSD Chair of Landscape Architecture Anita Berrizbeitia MLA ’87 and Commission of Fine Arts Secretary Thomas Luebke MArch ’91 about the work of the Commission of Fine Arts in Washington DC.

-- An exhibition tour and reception at Friedman Benda: curators shared the inspiration behind their exhibitions.
+- An exhibition tour and reception at Friedman Benda in New York where curators shared the inspiration behind their exhibitions.

 About Josep Lluís Sert